BREAKOUT SESSIONS: THURSDAY, JUNE 1, 2023

 This session will provide details about rebranding your IU and developing a comprehensive Brand Ambassador Program to help monitor and uphold the brand standards.

-Joe Shaulis, Allegheny IU 3
+Joseph Shaulis, Esq., General Counsel, Allegheny IU

 Internal Staff Communications